 “The existing funding model was developed in the 1990’s and while fit for purpose at the time, has failed to keep pace with the changing needs of the resident population.”

-- DHBs currently spend about $1 billion per year on long-stay aged residential care.
-Aged care residents contribute a further $0.8 billion towards the costs of their residential care – excluding any premium charges or other financial arrangements paid directly to aged care providers.
+- DHBs spend about $1 billion per year on long-stay ARC.
+Aged care residents contribute a further $800 million towards the costs of their residential care – excluding any premium charges or other financial arrangements paid directly to aged care providers.

-- Around 1 in 6 older people live with one or more long-term conditions.
+- Around one in six older people live with one or more long-term conditions.